nushell/nushell.github.io/commands/docs/mv.md

  -  `--verbose` `(-v)`: make mv to be verbose, showing files been moved.
  -  `--force` `(-f)`: overwrite the destination.
  -  `--interactive` `(-i)`: ask user to confirm action
+ -  `--update` `(-u)`: move only when the SOURCE file is newer than the destination file(with -f) or when the destination file is missing

 ## Examples